 The rooms are beautiful, with lots of dark wood, and Club rooms are slightly larger (624 square feet instead of 527 square feet).
-The bathrooms are marble with double vanity and are also huge, and the rooms also have large terraces.
+The bathrooms are marble with double vanity and huge, and the rooms have large terraces.

 Platinum IHG loyalty members can then pay to upgrade access the InterContinental Club Lounge.
 The 24/7 Club InterContinental lounge is very good here.
 The classic colonial-style design meets Oriental refinement with a crystal chandelier centerpiece and a grand piano.

-There’s indoor seating in air-conditioned comfort leading to an outdoor terrace overlooking a lagoon where you can enjoy the complimentary food and drink along with a selection of daily local and international newspapers and lifestyle publications.
+There’s indoor seating in air-conditioned comfort leading to an outdoor terrace overlooking a lagoon where you can enjoy complimentary food and drink and a selection of daily local and international newspapers and lifestyle publications.

 One of the pools is exclusively for Club InterContinental guests (i.e., lounge guests).
 Kids are also allowed but must remain calm in this pool.
 Club InterContinental guests can also use the Jacuzzi, steam room, and sauna at Spa Uluwatu, and you can continue using the club until you leave the resort (even if you have checked out).

 10. Conrad Bali

 If you are a Hilton Honors Diamond member or have brand loyalty to Hilton, you must try the Conrad Bali.
 It has some of the best hotel rooms in Bali for a major brand.